Tongzhi

 This elegantly shaped small teapot has finely painted cobalt blue chrysanthemum and bindweed designs in the center and upper registers and plantain leaf designs at the bottom, popular underglaze design elements were widely used in late 19th century in domestic and export wares.
 Below the short neck is a chain of roundels with nineteen spirals, and the lid is covered with bindweed and wave designs, the latter indicating a sea or lake.
 The lid is topped by a ball handle topped with a four-line star and the bottom has an abstract plantain leaf design.
 It is in very good condition with two small chips on the lid and a small chip on the end of the spout.
 The inside has been stained by more than a century of tea brewing.

-• Antique Blue and White Porcelain Scholar’s Brush Holder, China (1933A-DOK)
+Antique Blue and White Porcelain Scholar’s Brush Holder, China (1933A-DOK) SPECIAL PRICE

-H: 3.25” Dia: 3.25” | FREE SHIPPING!
+H: 3.25” Dia: 3.25” | FREE SHIPPING WITHIN CONTINENTAL U.S.!

 This is unusual piece was likely on a scholar’s desk along with pots, brushes, water droppers, boxes, ink stones and other daily used objects used for a variety of tasks: a brush holder, a paper weight and more.
-A weighty high-fired object with a wide hole in the center, it has a raised top to hold paint dripping from a brush and is painted with cobalt blue petaled flowers under its clear glaze that covers all but the bottom.
-Its round body is a landscape of a Chinese village, mountains in the distance and seas or lakes with the calligraphic name of the scholar owner Shu Dai Ji (舒逮吉).
-The scene and calligraphy are well drawn pairs with thick cobalt blue decorative borders above and below.
-It is in very good condition with expected discolorations and stains consistent with its long use of paints and ink.
+With its round body covered with the landscape of a Chinese village, mountains and seas and the calligraphic name of the scholar owner Shu Dai Ji (舒逮吉) it would be perfect for placement on any style desk or in a study.

-• Antique Porcelain Ewer Quatrefoil Panels, China (18036QAS) $235
+Antique Porcelain Ewer Quatrefoil Panels, China (18036QAS) $235

-H: 4.875″ W: 4.5″ D: 3.25 ” | FREE SHIPPING!
+H: 4.875″ W: 4.5″ D: 3.25″ | FREE SHIPPING WITHIN CONINENTAL U.S.

 This elegantly shaped and beautiful high-fired antique porcelain ewer was decorated on its outside with a saffron-colored glaze called a coral red glaze.
 The sides have a white glazed quatrefoil panel with hand-painted multi-colored floral designs on a white background within a gold frame interspersed among sinuous gold leaf vines across the body and neck and a white glaze covers the inside and bottom.
 Its beauty is enhanced with its graceful spout, colorful white and gold panel beautiful.

-• Antique Porcelain Spouted Jar with Lugs, China (1106WHE) $135
+Antique Porcelain Spouted Jar with Lugs, China (1106WHE) $135

 H: 5” W: 5.25” D: 4.5” | FREE SHIPPING!